Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which describes a set of defined steps for implementing improvements?

 - [ ] The 'improve' value chain activity.
-- [ ] The 'continual improvement register'.
+- [ ] The Continual Improvement register.
-- [x] The 'continual improvement model'.
+- [x] The Continual Improvement model.
 - [ ] The 'engage' value chain activity.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which practice provides a single point of contact for users?

-- [ ] Incident management.
+- [ ] Incident Management.
-- [ ] Change control.
+- [ ] Change Control.
-- [ ] Service desk.
+- [ ] Service Desk.
-- [x] Service request management.
+- [x] Service Request Management.

 **[⬆ Back to Top](#table-of-contents)**

-### Which activity captures the demand for incident resolution and service requests?
+### Which activity captures the demand for Incident Resolution and service requests?

-- [ ] Change control.
+- [ ] Change Control.
-- [ ] Problem management.
+- [ ] Problem Management.
-- [x] Service desk.
+- [x] Service Desk.
 - [ ] Service catalogue management.

 **[⬆ Back to Top](#table-of-contents)**

 ### What are the types of asset management?

-- [x] IT asset management and software asset management.
+- [x] IT Asset Management and software asset management.
 - [ ] Operational and technical management.
-- [ ] IT asset management and technical management.
+- [ ] IT Asset Management and technical management.
-- [ ] Operational management and IT asset management.
+- [ ] Operational management and IT Asset Management.

 **[⬆ Back to Top](#table-of-contents)**